Does the Geminga, Monogem and PSR J0622+3749 $\gamma$-ray halos imply slow diffusion around pulsars?: Ballistic-diffusive propagation transition

-$L_e(E,\theta)$ reflects the spatial profile of the $\gamma-$ray emission at a given $e^{\pm}$ energy as a function of the projected distance from the source $d= l\tan \theta$.
 We perform this calculation for the Geminga pulsar using for the age $T=342$ kyr, the distance $l = 0.19$ kpc and the current spin down luminosity $3.25\times 10^{34}$ erg/s \cite{2017ApJ...835...29Y}.
-Finally, we fix the efficiency $\eta$ for the conversion of spin-down pulsar luminosity into $e^{\pm}$ to 100\%\footnote{The efficiency $\eta$ is determined by integrating the pulsar injection spectrum in energy as $\eta = W_0/(\int_0^T dt\int_{0.1\rm{GeV}}^{\infty} E Q(E, t) dE)$, where $W_0$ is the total spin down energy \cite{DiMauro:2019yvh,DiMauro:2019hwn}.}.
+Instead, for the Monogem pulsar we choose in this paper $T=111$ kyr, $l=0.288$ kpc and $\dot{E}=3.8\cdot 10^{34}$ erg/s using the results of the ATNF catalog\footnote{\url{https://www.atnf.csiro.au/research/pulsar/psrcat/}}.
+For PSR J0622+3749 we use $T=208$ kyr, $l=1.6$ kpc and $\dot{E}=2.7\cdot 10^{34}$ \citep{LHAASO:2021crt}.
+The pulsars characteristics are also reported in Tab.~\ref{table:pulsar-param}.
+Finally, we fix the efficiency $\eta$ for the conversion of spin-down pulsar luminosity into $e^{\pm}$ to 100\%.
 In the top panel of Fig.~\ref{fig:D1e28-Le-test} we fix $E=10$ TeV and change $D_0$ in the range $10^{27}-10^{30}\, \rm cm^2/s $.
 In the bottom panel we fix $D_0$ to $10^{28}\, \rm cm^2/s $ and change the energy from $0.1-100$ TeV.
 We show the results only for $r>0.5$ pc because the bow shock has a similar size (see, e.g., \cite{Caraveo1345}) and so for smaller distances our model might not apply.

 All the figures share a general trend.
-Up to distances $\approx\lambda_c(E)/3$ from the source, the most important contribution to $L_e$ comes from $e^{\pm}$ injected most recently, within the last $\tau_c$, that move quasi-ballistically.
+Up to distances $\approx\lambda_c(E)/3$ from the pulsar, the most important contribution to $L_e$ comes from $e^{\pm}$ injected most recently, within the last $\tau_c$, that move quasi-ballistically.
 This gives a spatial profile of $L_e(E, \theta)$ a bit steeper than $\propto 1/r $, expected as due to the angular distribution $M(\mu)$ (see Eq.~\ref{eq:Mmu}) in the quasi-ballistic regime \citep{Prosekin-2015}.
 At $d \gtrsim \lambda_c(E)/3$ the main contribution to $L_e$ is due to particles injected at $t_0 < T-\tau_c$, which move diffusively and give a rather flat $L_e$ profile, at least up to a distance $d \approx r_d \sim \sqrt{4\,D(E)\,t_{\rm{loss}}(E)}$, where $t_{\rm{loss}}$ is the time scale for energy losses.
 Indeed, at distances larger than $r_d$ the exponential cut-off term $\exp(-r^2/r_d^2)$ in the diffusive solution (see Eq.~\ref{eq:fe-full}) becomes more relevant and $L_e$ decreases with $r$ \citep{Recchia-2019PhRvD..99j3022R}.